TamTahiti/Docker-Kitsu/README.md

 About authors
 This project is based on Mathieu Bouzard's work as a base.
 You'll find his project at https://gitlab.com/mathbou/docker-cgwire/

-And on the work of EmberLightVF.
+And on the work of EmberLightVFX.
 You'll find his project at https://github.com/EmberLightVFX/Kitsu-for-Docker/

 Those Dockerfiles are based on CG Wire work, a company based in France.
 They help small to midsize CG studios to manage their production and build a pipeline efficiently.